prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ![ETHEREUM](/img/cryptocurrency/ethereum-logo.png "ETHEREUM"){: .img-right}

-[Ethereum](https://ethereum.org/) is a platform specifically designed for people to build decentralized applications.
+<a href="ethereum.org">Ethereum</a> is a platform specifically designed for people to build decentralized applications.

 It allows for peer-to-peer messaging, and a generalized blockchain.